 A limited liability partnership is easy to financially structure—and restructure.
 Partners can come and go, the business can grow and shrink, and even the way a partner’s salary is decided can vary.
 Should a partner get a percentage of the company’s profits?
 Of its gross revenue?
 From one stream, or multiple, or from across the board?

-Fortunately, the biggest drawback of a limited liability partnership is that not everyone can register their business as one.
+The biggest drawback of a limited liability partnership is that not everyone can register their business as one.

 Unfortunately, that’s actually a very large negative.
-As it turns out, the rules behind who can form limited liability partnerships are quite narrow—though if you don’t fall into the select few eligible groups, then a limited liability partnership probably wouldn’t have been best for your business, anyways.
+As it turns out, the rules behind who can form limited liability partnerships are quite narrow—though if you don’t fall into the select few eligible groups, then a limited liability partnership probably wouldn’t have been best for your business, anyway.

 Some states are also stricter than others when it comes to partner liability.
-Most states recognize partners as protected from obligations in contracts, torts, and more, though some only allow protection against negligence claims—Tennessee and West Virginia are two examples of states where partners in a limited liability partnership are especially exposed.
+Most states recognize partners as protected from obligations in contracts, torts, and more—though some only allow protection against negligence claims—Tennessee and West Virginia are two examples of states where partners in a limited liability partnership are especially exposed.

-Finally, all these complications pile on top of each other when a limited liability partnership wants to work across state boundaries.
+Finally, all these complications pile on top of each other when a limited liability partnership wants to work across state lines.
 Some states with more restrictive laws don’t recognize limited liability partnerships from other states.
 Others will recognize them, but only if they conform to those states’ rules.
 In fact, one state might consider a company to be a general partnership instead of a limited liability partnership—which could cause a lot of legal headaches, especially if a partner’s liability is brought into question.

 To sum up: not everyone can form a limited liability partnership, not all states define limited liability the same way, and not all states recognize the limited liability partnerships of other states.

 So, your business qualifies to register as a limited liability partnership.
 What’s the drawback to actually practicing as one?